 The boxes that follow below the nut represent the different frets.
-The first row of boxes represent the first fret, second row represents the second fret, and so on.
+The first row of boxes represent the first fret, the second row represents the second fret, and so on

 The vertical lines that run down the diagram represent the six strings on the guitar.
-The leftmost line represents the sixth string: which is the thickest string, the one that is closest to your head; and the line all the way to the right represents the first string, which is the thinnest string, furthest away from your head.
+The leftmost line represents the sixth string, which is the thickest string and the one that is closest to your head; on the opposite side, the line all the way to the right represents the first string, which is the thinnest string and furthest away from your head.

-Now that we have gone through a blank diagram, let’s find out what those numbers below the diagram mean.
+Now that we have gone through a blank diagram, let’s find out what those numbers underneath the diagram mean.

 The numbers are telling you which finger you are going to use.
 The fingers on your left hand are numbered from one through four.
 Here is what each number represents: